Adibakhan14/Adibakhan14/README.md

 ### 🚀 About Me
 I'm a passionate tech enthusiast and a BTech student at Oriental Institute of Science and Technology.
-- 🎓 **Recently Completed**: Python programming internship with CodSoft, creating a calculator, to-do list, and password generator

 ### 🛠️ Tech Stack
 - **Languages**: C++, Java